e-CLOSE/Toolbox/Tools/EclipseCrossword.md

 ![EclipseCrossword Logo](images/eclipsecrossword.png)

-Application for windowr to create and share crosswords.
+Application for Windows to create and share crosswords.

 ## Detailed description & quick guide

-This section should include a detailed description of the tool.
+- Come up with the words and clues.
+- In seconds, EclipseCrossword turns them into a custom crossword puzzle.
+- Print it out, or share it online.

 ## Additional details